 Helen Keller: Blind and Deaf Since Young

-For example, if we really want to talk about what’s fair or unfair, it’s hardly fair that Helen Keller, iconic author and political activist, had her sense of sight and hearing robbed from her due to a childhood illness she had no control over.
-As a girl, she never got to experience how a world with colors or sounds is like; she continued living this way till her death at the age of 87.
-On the other hand, most of us here are well-sighted and hearing-abled.
+For example, if we really want to talk about what’s fair or unfair, it’s hardly fair that Helen Keller, iconic author and political activist, had her sense of sight and hearing robbed from her from birth, due to a childhood illness she had no control over.
+As a girl, she never got to experience for herself a world with colors or sound.
+She continued living this way till her death at the age of 87.
+On the other hand, most of us here are able to see and hear to some fair degree.
 We were born this way and we didn’t exactly do anything to “deserve” this; these privileges were simply given to us at birth.

 Wilma Rudolph: Paralyzed as a Child